engeir/cesm-data-aggregator/README.md

 ## Dependencies

 The only dependency is [`ncrcat`](https://nco.sourceforge.net/nco.html#ncrcat).
-If one wish to run the script using `sbatch`, typically on a HPC cluster, then this must of course also be available.
+If one wish to run the script using `sbatch`, typically on an HPC cluster, then this must of course also be available.